claudiogiovane/go-challenge/README.md

 Initially I couldn't quite understand how to test the solution.
 I found that urls should be those described in the problem, like http://example.com/primes and so on.
 After a few minutes I realized that http: // localhost: 8090/primes, for example, would return the values as quoted in the task.
 So I realized that in the same localhost, but on port 8080, I should upload my service.

-# Solution process

-First I attend to study the language, since I had never coding in it.
-So when I received the assignment on thursday morning (in Brazil), I tried to research and study everything I could about it, starting with the history, philosophy, purpose and the syntax.
-Then I went deeper into language structures (types, functions, operators, and control structures).
-Finally after this first impact, I studied how to build a web service in go and compared with the example of the server sent.

 **Development assumptions**

 Before even starting to code, i had already decided that i would make a simplistic approach as possible, using the resources provided by the language itself and build the code clean without losing, however, the focus of the performance, since the task required a maximum response time of 500ms.